Robert-LTH/TaskHub/README.md

 The `TaskHub.Abstractions` project contains shared interfaces and result types and can be packaged as a NuGet dependency for plugin development.

+### Job handling modes

+The server handles job submissions through the HTTP API by default.
+Set `JobHandling:Mode` in `appsettings.json` to `WebSocket` and provide `JobHandling:WebSocketServerUrl` to receive jobs from a remote server over a WebSocket connection instead.

 ## ESLint

 For JavaScript or TypeScript plugins, run ESLint to ensure code quality: